miragekamran/weather-app-assignment/README.md

 ## Credits

-- This project is created by [Your Name].
+- This project is created by Mirage Kamran.
 - Weather data is provided by the Open Meteo API.

 ## License